Golden milk, Latte Oro— also known as Turmeric Milk —is a traditional Ayurvedic Indian drink. It can be as simple as mixing milk and ground turmeric.

 Making plant-based versions of our favorite foods is our goal.
 We are also fans of all the vegetable kinds of milk out there; we changed that traditional cow's milk for rice milk and added a few aromatic ingredients.

 Generally, we have golden milk a couple of times a week to replace our morning plant-based late coffee.
+And we love having it with a portion of gluten-free cornbread.

 Turmeric has been used in Ayurvedic medicine for thousands of years to treat joint pain, fatigue, and digestive issues, amongst other conditions.
+A good example is its use on the Vegan Kitchari Cleanse Ayurvedic recipe, a 1-pot hassle-free main dish, that works perfectly when you want to give your gut and stomach some rest.

 Modern research also suggests that turmeric is a potent antioxidant, heart disease-fighting, and anti-cancer effects.